tymyrddin/red-basic/source/docs/network/SSL-stripping.md

     2.2 Configure ARP spoofing (arpspoof –i eth0 –t <targetIP> <gatewayIP>) 3 Sniff traffic
 ```

+## Notes

+* SSL stripping downgrades an HTTPS connection to HTTP by intercepting the TLS authentication sent from the application to the user.
+The adversary sends an unencrypted version of the application’s site to the user while maintaining the secured session with the application.
+The user’s session is visible to the adversary.
+* SSL stripping is one of the most potent [MitM attacks](MitM.md) between a client device and a server because it allows for exploitation of services that people assume to be secure.

 ## Scripts
 * [simple ARP spoofer](https://github.com/tymyrddin/ymrir/tree/master/arp_spoofer)